wso2/docs-ob-toolkit-berlin/en/docs/try-out/payment-initiation-service-flow.md

     **WSO2 Open Banking API Manager Berlin Toolkit Level 1.0.0.5** onwards.
 For more information on updating, see [Getting WSO2 Updates](../install-and-setup/setting-up-servers.md#getting-wso2-updates).

-!!! note
+!!! tip "Before you begin:"
+    1. Update the following files:
+        - `dynamic-endpoint-insequence-1.3.6.xml` insequence file
+        - OpenAPI File
+    2. Redeploy the NextGenPsd2XS2AFramework API.

-    - There are three types of payments.
+There are three types of payments as instant payments, bulk payments, and periodic payments.
-        - Instant payments
-        - Bulk payments
-        - Periodic payments

    - Only bulk payments and periodic payments can be cancelled.
    - The bank should decide whether the payment cancellation needs authorization or not.

 **DELETE /{payment-service}/{payment-product}/{paymentId}**